Black Kind

 For a million reasons, which would take too long to go into, when I think of him striking Chris Rock, I feel my eyes welling up.
 My heart is breaking for Chris Rock.

-It reminds me of things I’ve witnessed, things I’ve experienced, things we don’t talk about, things we refuse to admit, and most importantly that thing I tried to fix.
+It reminds me of things I’ve witnessed, things I’ve experienced, things we don’t talk about, things we refuse to admit.
+Most importantly, it reminds me of that thing I tried to fix.

 I can’t fix it.